 Consulting the laws

 Migratory birds have been protected by a convention between Canada and the United States since 1917.
-To learn more about this law, the Migratory Birds and Convention Act and Regulations, you should consult Environment Canada.
+To learn more about this law, the Migratory Birds and Convention Act and Regulations, you should consult the Environment and Climate Change Canada website.
 There you will find “questions and answers” that may help you.